TaebeumKim/TB_WwisePlugins/README.md

 4. Restart the Wwise Authoring Tool.
 5. Verify that the `TB_...` plugins load correctly in the Project Explorer (under ShareSets) or in your Mixer/Object Effect lists.

-## ⚠️ Compatibility Warning
+## ⚠️ Compatibility & Platform Warnings

-To enable sidechain functionality, these plugins were implemented specifically for **Wwise version 25.1**.
+* **Version Dependency:** To enable sidechain functionality, these plugins were implemented specifically for **Wwise version 25.1**.
 Please be aware that they may not function correctly in future updates or different versions of Wwise.
+* **Platform Limitations:** Currently, SDKs for **Android, iOS, PS5, Nintendo, and macOS are not implemented**.
+These plugins are currently built and supported for Windows only.

 ## 🛠 Disclaimer